aiury33/AiurysWeatherSuggestions/README.md

 # Aiury's Weather Suggestions

 Aiury's Weather Suggestions is a serverless .NET 8.0 C# Lambda program that provides personalized activity advice based on the user's current weather and location.
-By leveraging AWS Lambda and API Gateway, the application dynamically fetches geolocation and weather data to generate tailored activity suggestions.
+By leveraging AWS Lambda and API Gateway, the application dynamically fetches weather data to generate tailored activity suggestions.

 ## Features